starcraftman/vim-plug/req.md

 However, installing plugins with tags is [known to fail](https://github.com/junegunn/vim-plug/issues/174) if Git is older than 1.7.10.
 Git 1.8 or greater is recommended.

-#### The Parallel Installers

-Vim-plug supports several installers.
-If more than one installer is available, they are selected in this order:

-1. neovim
-1. ruby
-1. python
-1. python3
-1. viml

-The parallel installers additional requirements in short are:

-1. [Neovim](https://github.com/junegunn/vim-plug/wiki/faq#neovim) with job control: `exists('*jobwait')`
-1. Vim with [Ruby](https://github.com/junegunn/vim-plug/wiki/faq#ruby) support: `has('ruby')` | Ruby 1.8.7 or above
-1. Vim with [Python](https://github.com/junegunn/vim-plug/wiki/faq#python) support: `has('python')` or has('python3') | Python 2.6 or above

 #### Neovim

-The neovim job based installer is only available when using neovim.
+Simply install [neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim) to make use of the job based installer.
 The one caveat is that it is [not synchronous](https://github.com/junegunn/vim-plug/issues/104) like python or ruby installers.
 This affects you when scripting, for instance `nvim +PlugUpdate +qa`.
 In such cases vim-plug will use the python installer - which is synchronous - when available.

-Neovim can be [installed](https://github.com/neovim/neovim/wiki/Installing-Neovim) on many platforms.

-To use the python installer during start up, install the pypi neovim library.
+To use the python installer, install the pypi neovim library.

 ```viml
 sudo pip install neovim